 The financial statements for COSC have been prepared using the economic resources measurement focus and the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America, as prescribed by Government Accounting Standards Board ("GASB").
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
-These financial statements include the statements of COSC and a discretely presented component unit.
+These financial statements include the statements of COSC and a discretely presented component unit, Charter Oak State College Foundation.

-COSC's financial statements include three statements: the statements of net position, revenues, expenses, and changes in net position, and cash flows.
+COSC's financial statements include three statements: the statement of net position, the statement of revenues, expenses, and changes in net position, and the statement of cash flows.

 - The statement of net position presents information on all COSC's assets, liabilities, deferred outflows and inflows, and net position. - The statement of revenues, expenses and changes in net position presents information showing how the COSC's net position changed during the fiscal years presented.
 All changes in net position are reported when the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, certain revenues and expenses are reported in these statements for items that will only result in cash flows in future fiscal periods (e.g., the accrual for compensated absences). - The statement of cash flows is presented using the direct method.
-The direct method of cash flow reporting portrays net cash flow from operations by major class of operating receipts and expenditures (e.g., payments to employees for salaries and benefits).
+Thus, certain revenues and expenses are reported in these statements for items that will only result in cash flows in future fiscal periods. - The statement of cash flows is presented using the direct method.
+The direct method of cash flow reporting portrays net cash flow from operations by major class of operating receipts and expenditures.

 The Foundation acts primarily as a fund-raising organization to supplement the resources that are available to COSC in support of their programs.
 Although COSC does not control the timing or amount of receipts from the Foundation, the majority of resources or income thereon that the Foundation holds, and invests, is restricted to the activities of COSC by the donors.
-Since these restricted resources held by the Foundation can only be used by, or for the benefit of, COSC, the Foundation is considered a component unit of COSC.
+Since these restricted resources held by the Foundation can only be used by, or for the benefit of, COSC, the Foundation is considered a discretely presented component unit of COSC.